1jour1vin

 About the estate:

-As I wrote previously, the Devillard family's Château de Chamirey dominates the Mercurey landscape, covering nearly 39 hectares.
+As I mentioned earlier, the Devillard family’s Château de Chamirey, spanning nearly 39 hectares, dominates the landscape of Mercurey.
 Fortunately, the quality of these wines now makes them a more than worthy ambassador for the appellation.
-Managing such a large area naturally presents challenges, but manager Enrico Peyron is to be commended for the progress he has made in adapting a large cellar to a small-scale operation.
-Two harvest teams, for example, now operate independently: one responsible for whites, the other for reds.
-The 2018 vintage, which I tasted in Beaune, turned out very well here, delivering balanced and elegant reds and charming and expressive whites.
+Managing such a large area naturally presents challenges, but estate manager Enrico Peyron is to be commended for the progress he has made in adapting a large winery to a small-scale operation.
+Two harvest teams, for example, now operate independently: one responsible for the whites, the other for the reds.
+The 2018 vintage, which I tasted in Beaune, turned out very well here, yielding balanced and elegant reds and charming, expressive whites.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France